-- Gives you a better idea of your value and the going market rate, and
+- It gives you a better idea of your value and the going market rate, and

 - Puts you in a better bargaining position if you line up alternative jobs.

-If this feels dirty, it shouldn’t (more on actual dirty tactics later).
-This is business strategy: both your agency and the client will be more amenable to negotiation if they think they might lose you to a higher rate.
+This is simply a business strategy as clients will be more amenable to negotiation if they think they might lose you to another client at a higher rate.

 When you’re negotiating a contract renewal, there are several justifications for a higher rate:

 - You’re doing more work than you agreed to in your initial contract.
-Whether the scope of your project has widened, or your client has asked you to pick up additional tasks, this is a strong card to have in your deck.
+Whether the scope of your project has widened, or your client has asked you to pick up additional tasks, this is a strong position to be in during renewal negotiations.

 - You’re being paid under the market rate.
 The market may have surged since you signed your original contract, or maybe you agreed to a lower rate because of your own circumstances.
 A reasonable client won’t be surprised when you ask for a standardised rate, which is similar to the justification for renewal of an employment contract.

 - You’ve developed skills that make you more valuable.
 In many cases, this will be apparent to your client who knows your current work.
-You will have a better chance if you’ve picked up a skillset that is specific to your client.
+You will have a better chance if you’ve picked up skills and experience that is specific to your client.

 If you’re not happy with the contract terms and have a strong justification for a better rate, avoid agreeing to anything too early.
 As the end of your contract nears, the client might start readjusting some of the terms in an effort to get you to renew.